adrianjunus/cosmos-flink-streaming-lab/README.md

 - **Schema evolution under compatibility constraints.** Working through real Schema Registry compatibility errors (`PROPERTY_ADDED_TO_OPEN_CONTENT_MODEL`, `TYPE_NARROWED`) under `BACKWARD` mode, and the relax-evolve-retighten pattern that production teams use for deliberate schema changes.

-- **The bronze/silver/DLQ medallion pattern for streaming.** Splitting the pipeline into a permissive ingestion layer, a strictly-typed validated layer, and a dead-letter path for records that fail validation — and why the validation logic typically lives in Flink rather than at the connector.
+- **The bronze/silver/DLQ medallion pattern for streaming.** I did not implement this yet but want to acknowledge the importance of it.
+Looking to add soon...
+Splitting the pipeline into a permissive ingestion layer, a strictly-typed validated layer, and a dead-letter path for records that fail validation — and why the validation logic typically lives in Flink rather than at the connector.

 - **Retention as a recovery-time budget.** Setting topic and change-feed retention based on a documented "time to detect, diagnose, fix, plus margin" calculation, rather than as a default to be tuned later.